 More Tax Savings

 Never lived in, brand new property = a high amount of depreciation is available to you on the property if you are an investor.
 At the moment 2.5% on the property can be deducted for 40 years.
 Air conditioners and dishwashers, for example, have a high rate of depreciation as they have a shorter life span.
 The external building is also subject to depreciation.
 You will need to have a depreciation report prepared and your accountant will advise you on your tax position.

-When buying a property for investment, especially one under construction or off the plan, you may have more input and can choose finishes and colour schemes.
-With your eye on renting out the property, you can look for hard-wearing, low maintenance, on-trend finishes that will appeal to future tenants and your pockets!
+When buying a property for investment, especially one under construction or off the plan, you may have more input and can choose finishes and color schemes.
+With your eye on renting out the property, you can look for hard-wearing, low-maintenance, on-trend finishes that will appeal to future tenants and your pockets!

 More Rental Income

 Buying a property for investment that is new means you can probably secure a higher rental yield – who doesn’t like brand new?
 Your tenants will most likely stay longer and you will have fewer vacancies.
 An empty apartment, while you are paying off a mortgage, is costly and to be avoided!